okami101/vuetify-admin/packages/docs/guide/tutorial.md

 ### UI generator commands

 Finally you can simply launch `yarn crud:yaml generators/monsters.en.yml --locale en` (for english sample).
-This will generate all CRUD pages for each entity inside `src/resources` with full searchable datagrid list, show, create and edit forms.
+This will generate all CRUD pages for each entity inside `src/resources` with full searchable datatable list, show, create and edit forms.
 See [generators specific section](generators#admin-ui) for how it works.

 > In short, only factory, seed data, validation rules and model eloquent relation on server-side has been written by hand.